TL;DR [you lazy script kiddie]

 Legality?

 Is it legal?
 I guess so: I never signed any user agreement stating I cannot take a look at the game's executable code, or its game data, nor its memory (which is what is actually involved here) nor stating that this article cannot be written.
 Also, the demo says itself "This demo must be shared!" so, I'm sharing this demo here, along with some extra technical infos.
-I'm not gonna forge fake licences (tho, it can certainly be done), I'm not gonna reshare a licence I have (I already paid this game and got a licence a decade ago or so), and I'm not responsible of any usage anyone may do with these infos.
+I'm not going to forge fake licences (tho, it can certainly be done), I'm not about to re-share a licence I have (I already paid this game and got a licence a decade ago or so), and I'm not responsible for any usage anyone may do with these infos.

 Presenting of the game